Commensurability of lattices in right-angled buildings: Rank, poset structure and level-equivalence

 \item The rank-1 vertices are the vertices of type $\{i\}$ for some $i\in I$, so we deduce from \ref{item:iadjwedge} that chambers $C,C'$ are adjacent if and only if $\rk(\wedge(C, C'))=1$.\qedhere \end{enumerate} \end{proof}

 We can think of rank as dividing $\Delta^0$ into a number of levels.
 Edges in $\Delta^0$ always go between consecutive levels, but we also want a notion of adjacency for vertices in the same level.
+The equivalence classes generated by this ``level-adjacency'' will play an important role throughout the paper, and we will see later that they follow certain intersections of hyperplane carriers (Lemma \ref{lem:approxhyp}).

 \begin{defn}(Level-adjacency and level-equivalence)\\ We say that vertices $v_1,v_2\in\Delta^0$ are \emph{level-adjacent} if they are contained in adjacent chambers $C_1,C_2$ respectively, with $v_1,v_2\notin C_1\cap C_2$, and with some vertex $v_1,v_2\leq u\in C_1\cap C_2$ such that $\rk(v_1)=\rk(v_2)=\rk(u)-1$.
 Let $\approx$ be the equivalence relation on $\Delta^0$ generated by level-adjacency, and let $[v]$ denote the $\approx$-class of a vertex $v$.
 We call $\approx$ \emph{level-equivalence}. \end{defn}